 Graphic Interchange Format GIF is a type of bitmap image file format which is used for sprite images on the web and in software programs.
-It is introduced by CompuServe in 1987 and has gained a wide support on World Wide Web, has attracted a great attention of lots of internet users.
+It was introduced by CompuServe in 1987 and has gained wide support on the web by attracting a great deal of attention from internet users.

 A standard GIF image can contain a maximum of 256 colors because GIFs store image data using indexed color.

-The GIF has become popular because it uses the LZW (Lempel-Ziv-Welch) compression method, which is the approach of reducing the file size without lowering the quality of the image.
+GIFs have become popular because they use the LZW (Lempel-Ziv-Welch) compression method, which is an approach of reducing file size without lowering the quality of the image.

-The most distinctive feature of GIF is the support for animation.
-Animated GIFs contain a some amount of images or frames in a single file and is identified by its own graphic control extension. .
+The most distinctive feature of GIFs is the support for animation.
+Animated GIFs contain some amount of images or frames in a single file and are identified by graphic control extensions. .